Albert Bassermann: Life and career

 In 1933, Bassermann left Germany and lived in Switzerland, then moved to the United States in 1938.

 Annija Simsone, who played opposite Bassermann in the Neue Wiener Buehne Theater in the 1920s, wrote the following in her autobiography: "During the Hitler era, Bassermann did not perform in Germany, though Adolf Hitler personally held him in high regard; Elsa was Jewish.
 Bassermann was told that if he wanted to continue to perform in Germany, he would have to get divorced.
 He did not get divorced, but Elsa and he went to Switzerland instead."

 Although his ability to speak English was very limited, he learned lines phonetically with assistance from his wife and found work as a character actor.
 For his performance as the Dutch statesman Van Meer in Alfred Hitchcock's Foreign Correspondent, Bassermann was nominated for an Academy Award as Best Supporting Actor in 1940.
 He returned to Europe in 1946.
 His final film appearance was in The Red Shoes.

 In her acting textbook Respect for Acting, actress Uta Hagen said:

 "One of the finest lessons I ever learned was from the great German actor Albert Basserman.
 I worked with him as Hilde in The Master Builder by Ibsen.
 He was already past eighty but was as 'modern' in his conception of the role of Solness and in his techniques as anyone I've ever seen or played with.
 In rehearsals he felt his way with the new cast.
 (The role had been in his repertoire for almost forty years.)
 He watched us, listened to us, adjusted to us, meanwhile executing his actions with only a small part of his playing energy.
 At the first dress rehearsal, he started to play fully.
 There was such a vibrant reality to the rhythm of his speech and behavior that I was swept away by it.
 I kept waiting for him to come to an end with his intentions so that I could take my 'turn.'
 As a result, I either made a big hole in the dialogue or desperately cut in on him in order to avoid another hole.
 I was expecting the usual 'It's your turn; then it's my turn.'
 At the end of the first act I went to his dressing room and said, 'Mr. Basserman, I can't apologize enough, but I never know when you're through!'
 He looked at me in amazement and said, 'I'm never through!
 And neither should you be.'"

 Death

-Bassermann died on May 16, 1952, at or near the Zurich Airport, soon after his flight from the United States had arrived.
+Bassermann died on 15 May 1952, at or near Zurich Airport, soon after his flight from the United States had arrived.
 He is buried in Mannheim.